gfx-labs/pggat/README.md

 | Live configuration reloading   | :white_check_mark:          | kind of            | Reload supported settings with a `SIGHUP` to the process, e.g. `kill -s SIGHUP $(pgrep pgcat)` or `RELOAD` query issued to the admin database.        |
 | Client authentication          | :white_check_mark: :wrench: | same as them       | MD5 password authentication is supported, SCRAM is on the roadmap; one user is used to connect to Postgres with both SCRAM and MD5 supported.         |
 | Admin database                 | :white_check_mark:          | no                 | The admin database, similar to PgBouncer's, allows to query for statistics and reload the configuration.                                              |

+# original README

+PostgreSQL pooler (like PgBouncer) with sharding, load balancing and failover support.

 ## Deployment